wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     defer tx.Rollback()   // safe: Rollback is a no-op after a successful Commit
     ```

-    Do not `defer` inside a loop — each iteration stacks a deferred call that does not run until the function returns; wrap the loop body in a closure if you need a per-iteration `defer`.
-Propagate the request `context.Context` as the first parameter of every function that does I/O, and never swap the incoming context for `context.Background()` mid-flight — doing so detaches the work from request cancellation, deadlines, and any tenant or trace values carried in the context, the Go analogue of dropping the Carbon tenant scope.
+    Do not `defer` inside a loop: each iteration stacks a deferred call that does not run until the function returns; wrap the loop body in a closure if you need a per-iteration `defer`.
+Propagate the request `context.Context` as the first parameter of every function that does I/O, and never swap the incoming context for `context.Background()` mid-flight: doing so detaches the work from request cancellation, deadlines, and any tenant or trace values carried in the context, the Go analogue of dropping the Carbon tenant scope.